EV Fast Charging Wait Time Calculator for DC Fast Charger Queues

 JJ Ben-Joseph headshot JJ Ben-Joseph

-• Number of Chargers: Enter the count of individual fast charging stalls that can operate at full power at the same time.
+• Number of Chargers: Enter the number of fast-charging stalls that can serve cars at the same time.
+More chargers increase the total service capacity and make the queue less sensitive to arrival spikes.

 After clicking the button, the calculator estimates:

-• Average wait time before plugging in (queue delay).
+• Average wait time before plugging in — the queue delay a driver can expect before a stall opens.

-• Average total time on site (wait plus charging).
+• Average total time on site — the wait plus the charging session itself.

-• Probability that an arriving driver has to wait instead of plugging in immediately.
+• Probability that an arriving driver has to wait — the share of arrivals that find every charger occupied.

 • Arrival rate (λ): average number of vehicles arriving per hour.